Sumo Logic supports the following options for API authentication:

 "Authorization: Basic QWxhZGRpbjpPcGVuU2VzYW1l"

-A rate limit of four API requests per second (240 requests per minute) applies to all API calls from a user.
-If the rate is exceeded, a rate limit exceeded (429) error is returned.
+- A rate limit of four API requests per second (240 requests per minute) applies to all API calls from a user.